top of page

 Explore the world of Tellis deeper with this fun and interactive Trading Card Game!

-The Lunathal Base Set had a limited print run of 1000 packs.
+The Lunathal Base Set has a limited print run of 1000 packs.

-Each Booster comes with 6 cards with the chance at a secret rare.
+Each Booster Pack comes with 6 cards with the chance at a secret rare.

 Scroll down to see the card showcase!